William I, Earl of Ross

-William I, Earl of Ross (Gaelic: Uilleam; d.
-1274) was ruler of the province of Ross in northern Scotland.
+William I, Earl of Ross (Gaelic: Uilleam; died 1274) was ruler of the province of Ross in northern Scotland.

 William appears as early as 1232, witnessing a charter as the son of Ferquhard, Earl of Ross.
 He succeeded his father as Earl around 1251.
 He played a pioneering role in the Scottish reconquest of the Hebrides, which had been under Norwegian control.
 Indeed, in many ways, he may be regarded as the instigator of Scottish aggression.
 Hákonar saga Hákonarsonar tells us that in Norway: